DukeWilki/retro-gamer-quiz/README.md

 * V2.0 Fixed save score issues, it was previously saving data one game behind
 * V2.0 Removed emoji section from game over screen
 * V2.0 Added "Oregon Trail" tribute to the end of the game
+* V2.1 Added animated background in tribute to space invaders
+* V2.1 Added defualt "Hello World" backdrop as the starting screen

 ### FUTURE UPDATES
 * Limit initials to 3 digits only